Algol: System

 The distance to Algol has been measured using very-long baseline interferometry, giving a value of 94 light-years.
 About 7.3 million years ago it passed within 9.8 light-years of the Solar System and its apparent magnitude was about −2.5, which is considerably brighter than the star Sirius is today.
 Because the total mass of the Algol system is about 5.8 solar masses, at the closest approach this might have given enough gravity to perturb the Oort cloud of the Solar System somewhat and hence increase the number of comets entering the inner Solar System.
 However, the actual increase in net cometary collisions is thought to have been quite small.

 Names

 Algol is a bright star in the constellation of Perseus (upper right).

 Beta Persei is the star's Bayer designation.

 The official name Algol

-The name Algol derives from Arabic رأس الغول raʾs al-ghūl : head (raʾs) of the ogre (al-ghūl) (see "ghoul").
-The English name Demon Star was taken from the Arabic name.
-In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Algol for this star.
-It is so entered on the IAU Catalog of Star Names.
+The name Algol derives from رأس الغول (see "ghoul").
+The English name "Demon Star" derives from the same Arabic name.

+In 2016, the International Astronomical Union (IAU) organized a Working Group on Star Names (WGSN) to catalogue and standardise proper names for stars.
+The WGSN's first bulletin, published in July 2016, included Algol among the first batch of names approved by the WGSN.
+The name is listed in the IAU Catalog of Star Names.